observablehq/framework/docs/getting-started.md

 Welcome!
 This tutorial will guide your first steps with Observable Framework by way of a hands-on exercise creating a dashboard of local weather. 🌦️

-Observable Framework — or “Framework” for short — is an <a href="https://github.com/observablehq/cli">open-source</a> system for building data apps, dashboards, and reports that combines the power of JavaScript for interactive graphics on the front-end with any language you want for data preparation and analysis on the back-end.
+Observable Framework — or “Framework” for short — is an <a href="https://github.com/observablehq/cli">open-source</a> system for building data apps, dashboards, and reports that combines the power of JavaScript on the front-end for interactive graphics with any language you want on the back-end for data preparation and analysis.

 Framework is three things in one: